A proposal for a Marine Protected Area in the East Antarctic planning domain

 Scientific reference areas

-All three proposed MPAs provide important scientific reference areas for measuring the natural variability and long term changes in Antarctic marine living resources and ecosystems, essential for achieving sustainable fisheries and for estimating the long-term conservation requirements of the region.
+The East Antarctic MPA proposal provides important scientific reference areas for measuring the natural variability and long term changes in Antarctic marine living resources and ecosystems, essential for achieving sustainable fisheries and for estimating the long-term conservation requirements of the region.

 Multiple use of MPAs

 The proposal allows for the multiple use of MPAs.
-This means that activities, including fishing, will be allowed to take place within an MPA so long as such activity will not adversely impact on the conservation or scientific objectives of that MPA.
+This means that activities, including fishing, will be allowed to take place within the MPA so long as such activity will not adversely impact on the conservation or scientific objectives of that MPA.
 The proposal includes provisions to guide the application of other CCAMLR conservation measures to the East Antarctic MPA.

 Consideration of the proposal